 You’ll also see a menu bar and toolbars above the code editor and preview pane.
-While we’ll dig into these toolbars more in the next post, let’s get familiar with the different options (and all of those icons) in the menu bar.
+While we’ll dig into these toolbars more in the next post, let’s get familiar with the different options in the menu bar.

 Setting Builder preferences

 As mentioned previously, the File menu allows you to access the Settings panel.
 The Settings panel is where you can customize the Builder code editor to your tastes, as well as take advantage of some of the powerful tools that Builder has to offer.